FAQ

 There is no limit to the number of attendees in any particular workshop.
 You do not need to be concerned that space will not be available if you want to attend.

 Some faculty members are accepting one-on-one appointments.
-You must reserve an appointment, and you may do so by clicking on the question above which is a link to the one-on-ones page.
+You must reserve an appointment, and you may do so at the in-person conference.
 A limited number of appointments are available.

 How do I tell an agent/editor about my project?